ccoakley/aws-lambda-ip-address/README.md

     }
 ```

-This examines the event for the requesting ip address.
+This examines the event variable for the requesting ip address.

 The bulk of this repo is defining and deploying this lambda using API Gateway.